coderefinery/documentation/guide.md

 ### Share your experience

-The three first episodes do not contain any live coding or exercises.
+The first episodes do not contain any live coding or exercises.

 In these first episodes, instructors share their own experience in writing documentation.
 Feel free to add your own experience and ask learners to share